-Somatic Experiencing or SE is a form of body-centred trauma therapy that was created by the renowned psychologist Peter Levine, author of the seminal book ‘Waking the Tiger’.
+Somatic Experiencing (SE) is a form of body-centred trauma therapy that was created by the renowned psychologist Peter Levine, author of the seminal book ‘Waking the Tiger’.

-SE is useful for a full range of disorders, from acute episodes such as physiological stress resulting from high impact events such as a car accident, to the everyday accumulation of stress from destructive lifestyles and relationships.
+SE is useful for a full range of issues, from acute episodes such as physiological stress resulting from high impact events such as a car accident, to the everyday accumulation of stress from normal life situations, work, destructive lifestyles and relationships.

 SE is unlike traditional therapy in that the balancing effect on the nervous system begins from the first session.
 The initial sessions will hopefully yield noticeable benefits for the client.
 Some clients choose to finish working after 10 sessions, while others continue over an extended period.